Microsoft Versus IBM - Which Moat To Invest In?

 31.0%

 What a great business!
 The double-digit ROE numbers depict the great monopoly power of Microsoft.
 Shhhhh, don’t tell the antitrust regulators.
 Shareholder value (BV) is relatively small compared to the $74 stock price which is representative of many great companies that can generate lots of cash with little capital.
-Shares outstanding has been decreasing due to aggressive share buybacks.
+Shares outstanding have been decreasing due to aggressive share buybacks.
 What also jumps out is the relatively flat EPS despite the roughly 50% increase in revenues.
 Dividends as a portion of earnings have also been rising.
 What is astonishing is that in 2013, investors valued Microsoft at about $30 a share.
 Four years later, with about the same EPS, investors value the company at about $74.
 Microsoft is still a great company.
 Relative to many other overvalued companies, it is still at a fair price.
 However, another technology giant offers us a better deal.
 For an opposing view, please read this excellent article by Charles Gooch.

 For comparison let’s examine IBM’s numbers: